willdot/willdot.github.io/_posts/2019-03-30-24GoDockerCompose.md

 ---
-title:  Hosting a web application in a Docker container with Docker Compose
+title:  Hosting a web application and MySql database in a Docker container with Docker Compose
 author: Will Andrews
 date: 2019-03-30
 order: 24
-published: true
+published: false
 ---

 So far when ever I create an application and then use Docker, I run a Docker command that uses a DockerFile to create and image and then I have to spin up a new container for that image.
 But what I wanted was to be able to run a command and for my existing container to get the latest version of the code I was developing.
 That's where I read about Docker Compose.